CumulusNetworks/cumulus-cl-license-puppet/README.md

 This module does not overwrite an expired license.
 Use the force keyword to install a renewed license.
 This feature will be added in a future release.

-`puppet resource cl_license` doesn't work.
+`puppet resource cumulus_license` doesn't work.
 To be implemented in a later version
 ## Development

 1. Fork it.